Made at HRC Case Studies

 After catching up with Joseph, we found out how eager he is to learn about all aspects of Games Design.
 “I love playing games, I’m very passionate about it and would like to know more about how games are made.”
 This is something he would like to pursue as a future career which makes it the perfect course for him.

-Our Games Design courses cover more than just games itself.
+Our Games Design courses cover more than just games themselves.
 “I’ve been introduced to lots of new things.
 There is a wide understanding of computing in general on this course, not just games design.
 I like this about the course because I can use this knowledge to go anywhere I want.”
 He particularly “enjoys the technical side of my course the most.
 Learning coding and finding out how things are put together” he believes this will help him gain more of a diverse range of skills for his future career prospects.

 Joseph found out about the course through one of our industry specialist tutors, who is very experienced in this field.
 His time at HRC has been smooth sailing as he said “the tutors are very supportive.”
 Here at HRC we pride ourselves in the progression success of our students, this is thanks to our talented tutors and hardworking students such as Joseph.